August 28, 1991: The first email is sent from space using a Macintosh Portable and AppleLink software.

 Sent by the crew of the Atlantis space shuttle, it reads, “Hello Earth!
 Greetings from the STS-43 Crew.
 This is the first AppleLink from space.
 Having a GREAT time, wish you were here,…send cryo and RCS!
 Hasta la vista, baby,…we’ll be back!”

-An email from space, sent from a Mac
+An email from space, sent from a Macintosh Portable

-The Mac Portable on board allowed the shuttle crew to test various components, including its built-in trackball and an optical mouse (not built by Apple).
+The shuttle crew tested various computer components, including the Mac Portable’s built-in trackball and an optical mouse (not built by Apple).

 The use of AppleLink, an early online service aimed at connecting Apple dealers, provided an extra means of communication with Earth.
 The Mac also ran software that let the crew track the shuttle’s position in real time against a world map showing day and night cycles, and re-entry information.